AvaloniaUI/Avalonia.Markup.Declarative/readme.md

 	</ItemGroup>
 ```
 * Make sure that the path to the source generator project is correct relative to your project.

+* If you are using this library as a Nuget, source generator will added to your project automatically.

 ## MVU Pattern implementation